commercialhaskell/commercialhaskell/proposal/improved-hackage-security.md

 * Password compromise: standard weaknesses of any password based system regarding password stealing/guessing/social engineering
 * There is little to no insight into how a package (or revision of a cabal file) become accepted into Hackage, and therefore external verification of the index or tarballs is all but impossible
     * We have a Hackage username for each upload/revision, but there's no way to verify ownership of a Hackage username besides trying to log into the system
-    * We don't know *why* an action was alloed.
+    * We don't know *why* an action was allowed.
 Is the user an admin? a maintainer? a trustee?
 How can we see the historical log of changes to these statuses?

 ### Side goals